Working at the Pensions Authority

 The Pensions Authority is a public body set up under the Pensions Act, 1990.
 The Authority is an equal opportunities employer.
 Our employees come from varied professional backgrounds in both the private and public sector and include actuaries, lawyers, accountants, regulatory specialists, data analysts, qualified financial advisors, pension administrators, investment managers, customer service providers, administrators and ICT software and hardware engineers.
 Through our continuous learning and development programme, we provide employees with the opportunity to develop the skills and knowledge required to efficiently and effectively carry out their roles to serve the public interest.
 The Authority is committed to investing in the expertise of our employees so they can progress their careers in our organisation and beyond.

-A career in the Authority will give you a unique opportunity to work in the pensions industry from a regulatory perspective and to develop your potential while contributing to the Authority’s vision of achieving a pensions landscape, which encourages pensions savings by being secure, well managed and understandable.
+A career in the Pensions Authority will give you a unique opportunity to contribute to the regulation and improvement of Irish pensions and to develop your potential while contributing to the Authority’s vision of achieving a pensions landscape, which encourages pensions savings by being secure, well managed and understandable.

 Day-to-day work of the Authority

 The day-to-day work of the Authority is carried out by our 70 employees working together across six Units as follows: